pauladiniz/divisio_frontend/README.md

 ## Divisio - Teste

-A simple to do application I named List Me.
+A simple "to do application I named List Me.

 ### Built With
 * ReactJS